portofbitcoin/docs/training/developer/008-bitcoin-core-intro.md

 Your signet node will start up, connect to signet peers, receive signet blocks and verify those signet blocks.
 With regtest you had no external peers and had to generate regtest blocks yourself.

-To receive signet coins you need to generate a signet address and then request signet coins to it by going to <https://signetfaucet.com/>.
+To receive signet coins you need to generate a signet address and then request signet coins to it by going to [signetfaucet.com](https://signetfaucet.com/).

-Let's create a signet wallet and generate a signet address:
+Let's create a signet wallet:

 `./src/bitcoin-cli -signet createwallet "insert_wallet_name"`

+Then generate a signet address for that wallet:

+`./src/bitcoin-cli -signet -rpcwallet=insert_wallet_name getnewaddress`

+Open up [signetfaucet.com](https://signetfaucet.com/) in a browser and request signet coins to this address.
+The limit on each request is 0.01.

+You can look up the transaction on any block explorer that supports signet like [mempool.space](https://mempool.space/signet).
+You can also verify you've received it from the command line:

+`./src/bitcoin-cli -signet -rpcwallet=insert_wallet_name getunconfirmedbalance`

+Of course if you take a while to run this command (10 minutes or so) the transaction may have been confirmed in which case it will show in the confirmed balance:

+`./src/bitcoin-cli -signet -rpcwallet=insert_wallet_name getbalance`